PyFstat/PyFstat/README.md

   (`python -m pytest tests.py`).
 * `wheel`: Includes `wheel` and `check-wheel-contents`.
 * `dev`: Collects `style`, `test` and `wheel`.
+* `docs`: Required dependencies to build the documentation.

 Installation can be done by adding one or more of the aforementioned tags to the installation command.